 You are the gatekeeper.

 Note: This advice is general.
 Your email doesn’t contain enough information for me to provide specific advice for your individual circumstances.
-If your daughter experiences any significant weight loss or goes too long without eating, I recommend seeing a GP and/or a psychologist who can give you individualised counsel that will take into account circumstances not evident in your email.
+If your daughter experiences any significant weight loss or goes too long without eating, or if your daughter has any sensitivities, I recommend seeing a GP and/or a psychologist who can give you individualised counsel that will take into account circumstances not evident in your email.

-Read more about dealing with a fussy eater in my ebook Eat Right Without the Fight: Raising Happy & Healthy Eaters
+Read more about dealing with a fussy eater in my eBook Eat Right Without a Fight.
+Raising Happy & Healthy Eaters.